 • Check out details of the website: Watch out for grammatical and spelling errors.
 Spelling and grammatical errors are usually indicators of a poorly designed website by someone who isn’t genuine but is in a hurry to make quick money.
 Also, look out for contact information.
 Genuine websites will have a ‘Contact Us’ page with a detailed phone number, email address, and the location of their place of business.
 If any of the above information is unavailable, consider it a red flag.

-• Analyze the offer: If the offer products are of very low prices with a ridiculous discount that seems too good to be true, then it probably is and must be flagged.
+• Analyze the offer: If the products on offer are of very low prices with a ridiculous discount that seems too good to be true, then it probably is and must be flagged.
 Fraudulent websites use very low prices to trap shoppers to quickly sell fake, or non-existent items.

 • Get a trusted anti-virus: Using a complete and trusted anti-virus software package enables your computer to flag any untrustworthy or fraudulent websites.